-In providing care, Warren State Hospital is just one component in a continuum of comprehensive care that is available to residents of northwestern Pennsylvania with persistent and serious mental illness.
-Our responsibility to people who need our services and support is to provide the most current and effective inpatient treatment interventions and psycho-rehabilitation activities that will promote recovery.
-Community services for persons with serious mental illness have improved steadily over the past decade and as a result fewer and fewer persons need our level of care, which is certainly gratifying.
-However, should anyone need longer-term inpatient care, the staff of Warren State Hospital and I want to assure you that we will provide the best care possible and work as hard as we can to return you as quickly as possible to family, community and to a productive and satisfying life.
+WSH is just one component in a continuum of comprehensive care that is available to residents of northwestern Pennsylvania with persistent and serious mental illness.
+Our responsibility to people who need our services and support is to provide the most current and effective inpatient treatment interventions and psychosocial rehabilitation activities that will promote recovery.
+Community services for persons with serious mental illness have improved steadily over the past decade and as a result, fewer and fewer persons need our level of care, which is certainly gratifying.
+However, should anyone need longer-term inpatient care, the staff of WSH and I want to assure you that we will provide the best care possible and work as hard as we can to return you as quickly as possible to family, community and to a productive and satisfying life.

 Charlotte M. Uber, LSW

 Individuals admitted to WSH must come directly from an inpatient hospitalization at a community hospital.
 Admission referrals from the general public are not accepted.
 If the treating physician at the community hospital determines that the person requires longer-term psychiatric treatment, a referral is initiated by the community hospital with the approval of the appropriate county mental health program.